 - Position your hands on the lower half of the steering wheel, with your palms on the outside of the wheel and your knuckles facing outward (to minimize the risk that your arms will be thrown back into your face).

 - If your steering wheel angle can be adjusted, tilt it slightly downward so that it points at your chest rather than your face.

 - Always fasten your seat belt.

-Air bag manufacturing defects
+Airbag manufacturing defects

 Throughout the 2000s, airbag-related deaths had dropped to fewer than 10 each year.
 This is thought to be due to continuing advancements in airbag technology and better airbag safety awareness among motorists.
-Since that time, there has been a spike in annual airbag-related deaths, due to a widespread manufacturing fault which has affected over 40 million vehicles around the country.
+Since that time, there has been a spike in annual airbag-related deaths, due to a widespread manufacturing fault that has affected over 40 million vehicles around the country.
 These vehicles have now largely been recalled and repaired.
 The latest news on vehicle recalls can be found on the NHTSA website.

 Car owners must ensure their vehicle’s airbags are purchased and fitted using reputable suppliers and technicians.
 Fake airbags are rare, though they are considerably more likely to malfunction and cause injury during a collision.

 Child passenger safety